Fluke (band): Puppy and other work after Tournier's departure

-2005 onwards

-In late 2005, Bryant and Fugler teamed up with Jan Burton, Wild Oscar, Robin Goodridge, Dilshani Weerasinghe, Marli Buck and producer Andy Gray to form 2 Bit Pie with a limited release of "Nobody Never".
-This track retained the rough vocals and electronic feel that was by now characteristic of Fluke, but had a stronger emphasis on live playback and real instruments.
-In May 2006, there were club previews of two new 2 Bit Pie songs, "Little Things" and "Here I Come".
+In 2005, Bryant and Fugler started a new project called 2 Bit Pie, teaming up with Jan Burton, Wild Oscar, Robin Goodridge, Dilshani Weerasinghe, Marli Buck and producer Andy Gray.
+Their first single "Nobody Never" retained the rough vocals and electronic feel that was characteristic of Fluke, but had a stronger emphasis on live playback and real instruments.
 On 4 September 2006, 2 Bit Pie released their first album, 2Pie Island, in the UK to minimal critical attention.
 No further albums were released.

-In 2009, Fluke briefly reunited for a live performance, including all three original members, with a show at The Tabernacle in London on 10 October 2009.
+Fluke briefly reunited for a live performance, including all three original members, with a show at The Tabernacle in London on 10 October 2009.

+Return in 2024 and The Second Bite

 In 2024, Fluke returned from hiatus with the single "Insanely Beautiful", released on 29 April 2024.
+The new lineup was made up of Mike Tournier, Jon Fugler, and band manager Julian Nugent joining as producer in place of Mike Bryant.
+Follow-up singles "Real Magnificent", "Jack", and "I Wanna Be" released later in 2024 and 2025.

+Their first album in over two decades, The Second Bite, released in June 2026.
+The album featured reworkings of previous songs, including "Atom Bomb" and "Groovy Feeling".

 Mainstream popularity

-Although Fluke produced music for the better part of two decades, they remained relatively unknown to a large scale audience and the band members themselves are even less recognizable.
+Although Fluke produced music for the better part of two decades, they remained relatively unknown to a large scale audience and the band members themselves less recognizable.
 Fugler insisted in an interview with The Independent that the band's reclusivity was "less about selfish hedonism" than the revival of "a communal attitude that had long been forgotten."
 The main sphere in which the band had success is through their inclusion in advertisements, film and video game soundtracks.
-Among the more prominent of these appearances was the 2003 film, The Matrix Reloaded, using the Fluke track "Slap It" (also, "Another Kind of Blues") renamed to "Zion" for compatibility with the film.
+Among the more prominent of these appearances was in the 2003 film, The Matrix Reloaded, using the Fluke track "Slap It" (also known as "Another Kind of Blues") in a new form under the name "Zion".

 Fluke's 1997 hit "Absurd" was used in the trailer for the 2000 remake of Get Carter, in the strip club sequence of the 2005 film Sin City and the 'Whitewash Edit' is included on the Lara Croft: Tomb Raider soundtrack, which tied in with a commercial deal for Ericsson who sponsored the film and then went on to use "Absurd" in its commercials.
 In addition, it was used in the video game series NFL QB Club until its discontinuation in 2002.
 In the "Knight to King's Pawn" episode of the 2008 series of Knight Rider, the song "Absurd" was used by KITT to hide a secret message.
-"Absurd" is also used as the main theme for Sky Sports Monday Night Football program first from August 1997 to May 1998 and since August 2010 to the current day.
-Where possible Fluke's licensing agent, David Steel at V2 Music, tried to ensure that when their tracks are used in films they also appear on the soundtrack album:
+"Absurd" is also used as the main theme for Sky Sports Monday Night Football program first from August 1997 to May 1998 and since August 2010.
+Fluke's licensing agent, David Steel at V2 Music, tried to ensure that when their tracks are used in films they also appear on the soundtrack album: